Live at the BBC (Beatles album): Reception

-Live at the BBC peaked at number 3 on the US Billboard 200 album chart and reached number 1 on the UK Albums Chart.
+Live at the BBC debuted at number 1 on the Canadian charts, peaked at number 3 on the US Billboard 200 album chart and reached number 1 on the UK Albums Chart.
 The album sold an estimated 8 million copies worldwide during its first year of release.

 A reviewer for Time said that the collection contained "few buried treasures", but "as a time capsule, the set is invaluable".
 Another reviewer described it as "worth hearing" even though the album is a "quaint memento" in which The Beatles sound "scruffy and fairly tame".
 Anthony DeCurtis, writing for Rolling Stone, was more enthusiastic, calling the album "an exhilarating portrait of a band in the process of shaping its own voice and vision" while noting the "irresistible" spirit and energy of the performances.

-The album would go on to receive a Grammy nomination for Best Historical Album.
+The album received a Grammy nomination for Best Historical Album.